Publications

 Eras

-Forthcoming in The Philosophy of Taylor Swift: Magic, Madness, Heaven, Sin, edited by Lindsay Brainard, Ryan Davis, and Jessica Flanigan for Oxford University Press
+Forthcoming in The Philosophy of Taylor Swift, edited by Lindsay Brainard, Ryan Davis, and Jessica Flanigan for Oxford University Press

 This paper explores the role of eras – periods during which something new is currently (but not permanently) informing one's behavior or style – in practical identity formation.
 I argue that eras present us with opportunities to play with identity, especially before we come to have a stable self-conception, to "try on" roles, values, and projects for size as we figure out who we are.
 My account of eras sheds light on the possibility of experimentation in practical identity formation.